mc11cof/PostgreSQL-Python/README.md

 # Automate PostgreSQL Databases with Python
-Application which allows you to make PostgreSQL databases with Python
+Automation of PostgreSQL databases with Python

 I used the psycopg2 library which is used to oparetes different database tasks on PostgreSQL using the python coding language.